 - Pedal-assist/ Electric-Assist mode: This could be simply comprehended as a semi-human pedalling mode.
 Much of the work in this mode is done by the electronic motor only.
 You can select from the various assistance levels provided to you: Low (30%), Medium (60%) and High(100%).
 The percentage here indicates how much assistance is provided to you by the motor.

 - Electric Only Mode: This mode allows the motor to kick in and take the charge from your legs into its own hands.
-This mode’s purpose is to allow you to take a rest and enjoy while you are heading forward in the journey.
+This mode’s purpose is to allow you to take a rest and enjoy yourself while you are heading forward in the journey.
 This mode can be operated with the help of the throttle present at the handlebar.
 All you need to do is to twist the throttle and relax.

 Advantages of Using an Electric Bike